 Cost Of Violins For Beginners

-Also known as ‘student violins’, all violin makers produce models aimed at budding violinists.
+Beginner or ‘student violins’, all violin makers produce models aimed at novice violinists:

 Some of the most popular violins for beginners include:

 - Windsor Violin: $50

 - Stentor Student I 1400: $100-$120